ari1337an/tensorify/packages/sdk/README.md

 **Key insights for plugin development (reverse-engineered from SDK):**

+1. **Core Metadata Derivation**: The SDK automatically derives `id`, `name`, `description`, `version`, and `nodeType` from your package.json, eliminating duplication.
+These fields are optional in `IPluginDefinition` and only need to be specified if you want to override the package.json values.
+The `nodeType` is derived from the `tensorify.pluginType` field in package.json.

-1. **Visual Configuration is Mandatory**: Unlike optional documentation suggests, the `visual` field is required and heavily used by the frontend to render nodes.
+2. **Visual Configuration is Mandatory**: Unlike optional documentation suggests, the `visual` field is required and heavily used by the frontend to render nodes.

-2. **Handle System**: The plugin uses an 8-point positioning system for handles:
+3. **Handle System**: The plugin uses an 8-point positioning system for handles:

    ```typescript
    enum HandlePosition {